anuragsatpathy/anuragsatpathy.github.io/_code/software_package1.md

   - Journal of Network and Computer Applications (JNCA)
   - Ad Hoc Networks
   - Simulation Modelling Practice and Theory (SIMPAT)
+  - Expert Systems With Applications
+  - Engineering Science and Technology, an International Journal

 - **Springer Journals:**
   - Cluster Computing
   - Journal of Grid Computing
   - The Journal of Supercomputing
   - Journal of Cloud Computing
+  - Journal of Ambient Intelligence and Humanized Computing

 - **Wiley Journals:**
   - Concurrency and Computation: Practice and Experience